 A. Hold the mala in your right hand, wrapped between the index and middle fingers.
 Starting at the guru bead, use the thumb to count every small bead, dragging it toward the back when you chant your mantra.

-Q. What are some good mantras For Practicing Japa Meditation?
+Q. What is a good mantra Or Sanskrit word For Practicing Japa Meditation?

 A. Here is the list of commonly chanted mantras for Practicing Japa Meditation